gincker/machine-learning-playground/README.md

 ### Machine Learning Models on Gincker AI

 Currently, Gincker AI has implemented over 30 ML models, as shown in the following image.
-We'll add more machine learning models to our playground gradually.
+We'll add more machine learning models to this playground over time.

 <img src="https://gincker.com/images/ai/gincker-ai.png">